Living on Campus

 Oberlin is a four-year residential college and we believe that living and eating together fosters a strong community.
 That’s why we require students to live in campus-owned housing through graduation or in an Oberlin Student Cooperative Association co-op.

-A student room in Fairchild House, one of eight traditional halls located across campus.
+A student room in Langston Hall, one of five traditional halls located across campus.

 Housing and Dining